TEOS-10/python-gsw/README.rst

 Python implementation of the Thermodynamic Equation Of Seawater - 2010 (`TEOS-10 <http://www.teos-10.org/>`__)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This module is an python alternative to the gsw MatlabTM toolbox.
+This module is a Python alternative to the GSW-Matlab toolbox.
 The
 table below shows some function names in the gibbs library and the
 corresponding function names in the seawater library.